jbostoen/iTop-custom-extensions/web/extensions/jb-ticket-merge/readme.md

 ## Cookbook

-XML:
-- something

 PHP:
-- how to introduce custom iTop pages
+* how to introduce custom iTop pages
-- how to add a menu item in the Other Actions menu
+* how to add a menu item in the Other Actions menu
-- how to add custom triggers (Action and EventNotification)
+* how to add custom triggers (Action and EventNotification)
-- use built-in iTop methods to obtain attribute list for a class
+* use built-in iTop methods to obtain attribute list for a class
-- use built-in iTop methods to display lists
+* use built-in iTop methods to display lists
-- use built-in iTop methods to check user rights
+* use built-in iTop methods to check user rights
-- use built-in iTop methods to prevent malicious actions
+* use built-in iTop methods to prevent malicious actions
-- use DBObject::Fingerprint() for various tasks: to uniquely identify objects or look for very similar ones or see if attributes changed
+* use DBObject::Fingerprint() for various tasks: to uniquely identify objects or look for very similar ones or see if attributes changed
-- ...
+* ...

 ## Settings